 Decluttering your home is important.
-It’s something you should be doing on a regular basis because we’re all guilty of bringing things into our home that end up in a cupboard and found years later.
-Doing it on a seasonal basis is handy because it means that you’re leaving less clutter lying around and causing dangers.
+It’s something you should be doing on a regular basis because we’re all guilty of bringing things into our homes that end up in a cupboard and are found years later.
+Doing it on a seasonal basis is handy because it means that you’re leaving less clutter lying around and causing danger.
 Try to keep on top of any hoarding and be ruthless with what you bring back home.

 Go around the home, making sure you do a deep clean of every cupboard and space that often gets things thrown in and forgotten about.
 Make it a regular thing, and you’ll notice a difference in how simple and clean everywhere looks as a result.

 Creating a safer home environment for you and your children is essential so work hard to ensure everyone is safe at all times.
 Declutter the home when possible, teach your children about household safety and make the changes needed.

 Do you have any tips to share on home safety?